Route map

 Source Region

-Matches the source region of the route.
+Matches the region where the route originates.
 You can specify up to 32 regions.

 Destination Region

-Matches the destination region of the route.
+Matches the route's destination region.
 You can specify up to 32 regions.

 Actions

-When a route matches a rule's conditions, the system performs one of the following actions:
+When a route matches the conditions, the system performs one of the following actions:

 • Deny: Prevents the route from taking effect.
-For example, if a route entry in a TR matches a Deny rule, the Route Status of the entry is displayed as Prohibited.
+For example, if a route entry in a TR matches a Deny action in a route map, the Route Status of the entry is displayed as Prohibited.

-If the action is Allow, you can also modify the BGP attributes of the route:
+When the action is Allow, you can also modify the route's BGP attributes:

 Description